-- Step 1.
+Step 1.
 Within the first four weeks of the start of the following term or semester in which the grade is received, the student shall have informally appealed the grade to the instructor.
-If that instructor is not teaching at Troy University during the term following issuance of the grade, the student will make contact with the instructor through the Dean's, Associate Dean's, UC Associate Regional Director of Academic Affairs, or local Student Services office. - Step 2.
-If the issue is not resolved at this informal level and the student wishes to pursue the appeal, the student shall request in writing a meeting with the respective department chairperson.
-This request shall be addressed to the chairperson via the Associate Dean's or UC Associate Regional Director of Academic Affairs and shall be received no later than the end of the fifth week of instruction for the semester following issuance of the grade.
-The request must summarize the student's complaint and the student's informal appeal to the instructor. - Step 3.
-Within two weeks of receipt of the request, the department chairperson shall discuss the appeal with the student and with the instructor, separately or at the same time.
-If the chairperson upholds the decision, the matter is closed.
-The decision is final. - Step 4: If the chairperson does not support the decision of the instructor, the matter shall be appealed to the dean of the college.
-Within two weeks of the meeting between the instructor and the chairperson, the dean, or their designee, shall meet with the student, the instructor, and the chairperson, separately or together.
-If the dean supports the original grade, the matter is closed.
+If that instructor is not teaching at Troy University during the term following issuance of the grade, the student will make contact with the instructor through the department chair to informally appeal the grade.
+In the case of a course taught through University College or eCampus, students should contact their home campus to determine the person designated by the appropriate college dean to assist the students with their appeals.

+Step 2.
+If the issue is not resolved at this informal level and the student wishes to pursue the appeal, the student shall request in writing a meeting with the respective department chair.
+This request shall be addressed to the department chair via the Associate Dean's or UC Associate Regional Director of Academic Affairs and shall be received no later than the end of the fifth week of instruction for the term or semester following issuance of the grade.
+The request must summarize the student's complaint and the student's informal appeal to the instructor.

+Step 3.
+Within two weeks of receipt of the request, the department chair shall discuss the appeal with the student and with the instructor, separately or at the same time.
+If the department chair upholds the decision, the matter is closed.
 The decision is final.

-If the dean does not support the original grade, the dean will inform the instructor of the decision and attempt to find a reasonable solution.
-If this is not possible, the dean will determine the appropriate academic remedy, which may include change of grade, and inform the instructor, in writing, of this decision.
-The instructor then will have two weeks to appeal the decision to the Faculty Council that will convene the Faculty Personnel Advisory Subcommittee to hear the issue and determine a ruling.
-(While this is an appellate right of faculty, the due process rights of the student will be observed during this process.)
-Barring unusual circumstances, the matter shall be resolved before the end of the first full semester (16 weeks) or second term following issuance of the grade.
-It is the student's responsibility to initiate the appeals process within the timelines set forth in this procedure.
-The decision of the Faculty Personnel Advisory Subcommittee is final.
+Step 4.
+If the department chair does not support the decision of the instructor, the matter shall be appealed within two weeks of the department chair's decision to the designated associate dean or dean of the college.
+The department chair will forward the appeal package to the designated associate dean or dean.
+The designated associate dean or dean will empanel three full-time faculty colleagues from the department and/or discipline to review the matter.
+The decision of this panel shall be final and binding on all parties.

 Note: Students may not use this procedure to appeal grades resulting from violations of Academic Honesty.
-Students should refer to the Oracle, the University's official Student Handbook for these appeals.
+Students should refer to the Oracle, the University's official Student Handbook, for these appeals.